oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-investigate-performance-problems-in-a-net-app/rule.md

 Working out why the performance of an application has suddenly degraded can be hard.
 This rule covers some investigations steps that can help determine the cause of performance problems.

-### 1. Use Application Insights to determine when the application last had acceptable performance
+### 1. Use Application Insights to determine when the application last had acceptable performance​

-Follow the [Do you know how to find performance problems with Application Insights?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=ee100854-c5a4-44fd-ae5e-1d3a825ca4fe) rule to determine when the decrease in performance began to occur.
-It's important to determine if the performance degradation occurred gradually or if there was a dramatic drop-off in performance.
+Follow the [Do you know how to find performance problems with Application Insights?​](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=ee100854-c5a4-44fd-ae5e-1d3a825ca4fe) rule to determine when the decrease in performance began to occur.
+It'​s important to determine if the performance degradation occurred gradually or if there was a dramatic drop-off in performance.

-### 2. Look for changes that coincide with the performance issue
+### 2. Look for changes that coincide with the performance issue​​

 There are three general cases that can cause performance issues:

 1. A change to software or hardware.
 Your deployment tool (such as Octopus) can tell you if there has been a software deployment, and you can work with your network admin to determine if there has been infrastructure changes.
 2. The load factor on the application can change.
 Application Insights can help you determine if the load factor on the application has increased.
-3. A hardware issue or network issue can occur that interferes with normal operation.
-The Windows Event Log and other sys admin monitoring tools can alert you to infrastructure issues like this.
+3. A hardware issue or network issue can occur that interferes with normal operation.​  The Windows Event ​Log and other sys admin monitoring tools can alert you to infrastructure issues like this.

-### 3. Dealing With Code Related Issues
+### 3. ​Dealing With Code Related Issues​

 If a software release has caused the performance problems, it is important to work out the code delta between the software release that worked well and the new release with the performance issues.
 Your software repository should have the necessary metadata to allow you to trace code deltas between release numbers.
 Inspect all the changes that have occurred for obvious performance issues like bad EF code, unnecessary loops and chatty network calls.
-See [Do you know where bottlenecks can happen?](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=9d3e03da-fb33-499f-84c7-04976d866b5b) for more information on performance issues that can be introduced with code changes.
+See [Do you know where bottlenecks can happen?​](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&TermId=9d3e03da-fb33-499f-84c7-04976d866b5b) for more information on performance issues that can be introduced with code changes.

-### 4. Dealing with Database Related Issues
+### 4. Dealing with Database Related Issues​​

 Application Insights can help determine which tier of an application is performing poorly, and if it is determined that the performance issue is occurring in the database, SQL Server makes finding these performance issues much easier.